Caroline Earle White: American Anti-Vivisection Society

 In 1871, physician S. Weir Mitchell wrote a letter to White requesting that the WPSPCA relinquish unwanted dogs from their shelter to his research hospital, for experimental purposes.
 Horrified, White called an Executive Committee meeting which resulted in a strenuous resolution protesting vivisection.
 This action would lead White into several controversies with many prominent scientists.

 Frances Power Cobbe, British antivivisectionist and feminist, advised White to create an organization that would address the use of animals in testing, research and education.
 In 1883, she founded the American Anti-Vivisection Society (AAVS), the first of its kind in the United States.
 Although the group harbored an absolutist stance, AAVS initially pursued a more flexible approach to attempt to end the practice.
 The board of directors was mainly composed of physicians.

 The organization utilized the support of celebrities, politicians, and writers, including Mark Twain, to validate the issue and raise awareness.
-The American Anti-Vivisection Society sponsored traveling exhibits depicting the horrors involved in animal testing.
+The American Anti-Vivisection Society sponsored traveling exhibits depicting what they considered to be the horrors involved in animal testing.
 One important stop was the 1893 Chicago World’s Fair.
-Volunteers passed out millions of leaflets addressing the topics of pets stolen for research and the deplorable housing provided for lab animals.
+Volunteers passed out millions of leaflets addressing the topics of pets stolen for research and the inadequate housing provided for lab animals.
 Partnering with the Massachusetts SPCA, AAVS successfully campaigned to ban vivisection in elementary and secondary schools in Massachusetts.
 Other states soon followed suit.